BenTaylorPublic/screeps/README.md

     Buy/sell logic
     Spawning marketers (to haul to/from storage)
     Marketer role
+Hauling between rooms (Energy, and minerals), when starting room is RoomStage 8 (maybe 7?)
 Lab logic:
     Spawning lab assistants (to haul to/from storage) LabAssistant role